Physical activity to keep you healthy

 Once you have finished the programme you will be eligible for a discounted leisure centre membership to help continue with your healthy lifestyle journey.

 Referrals to the Exercise on referral Programme are made by GP’s and other Health Practitioners

 Our Young at Heart programme for Barking and Dagenham residents over the age of 60, to improve mental and physical wellbeing.

 Sessions are available seven days a week at a variety of times and include:

 - arts and craft

-Residents can access a range of social and active sessions across the borough in leisure centres and Active Age centres including:
+For £52 per year residents can access a range of social and active sessions across the borough in leisure centres and Active Age centres including:

 - May and Bakers Sports Club

 - Park Centre